Everything you need to know about visiting Dubai in May

 - Explore Souk Madinat Jumeirah with its traditional Arabian design and enchanting waterways, including superb views back to the Burj Al Arab

-- Take a trip up the Burj Khalifa – its a quiet month so queues are short and visibility is good
+- Take a trip up the Burj Khalifa – it’s a quieter month so queues are short and visibility is good

 Dubai with kids in May 2021